mrled/caryatid/readme.markdown

 See the [official post-processor documentation](https://www.packer.io/docs/templates/post-processors.html) for more details on sequences.

-## The `file` backend
+## Backends

-Requires URIs like `file:///path/to/somewhere` on Unix, or like `file:///C:\\path\\to\\somewhere` on Windows.
+- LocalFile:

-### Filesystem permissions
+    - Requires URIs like `file:///path/to/somewhere` on Unix, or `file:///C:\\path\\to\\somewhere` on Windows

-On Unix, files created by Caryatid honor the user's `umask`.
-If you intend to share these boxes with other users on your system, make sure to set a umask that lets those users read your files.
+    - Files created with the LocalFile backend conform to OS default permissions.
+On Unix, this means it honors `umask`; on Windows, this means it inherits directory permissions.
+When modifying a file, such as adding a box to an existing catalog, permissions of the existing file are not changed.

-TODO: Investigate default permissions on Windows.
+- S3:

-Permissions of existing files that Caryatid updates (like an existing catalog) are not changed.
+    - Requires URIs like `s3://bucket/key`, where `key` may include a directory name, e.g. in `s3://bucket/some/sub/path`, `some/sub/path` is the `key`.
+These URIs are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin and may be used in Vagrant files where that plugin is installed

-## The `s3` backend
+    - Note that HTTP URIs like `http://s3.amazonaws.com/bucket/resource` are not supported, even though they are supported by the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin.

-Requires URIs like `s3://bucket/path/to/resource`, which are intended to work the same way such URIs work for the [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) plugin.
-However, using the HTTP URIs (`http://s3.amazonaws.com/bucket/resource` or `http://bucket.s3.amazonaws.com/resource` or their `https` equivalents) is not currently supported.
+    - S3 permissions are not modified

 ## Output and directory structure